Pedro Chaves

 In 1992, Chaves returned to F3000, first with GJ Racing and later in the season moving to the more competitive Il Barone Rampante, with no results.
 Chaves then spent three years in the American Indy Lights series with Brian Stewart Racing, winning one race, in Vancouver in 1995.
 Chaves and Robbie Buhl were the only drivers to win that season other than Greg Moore, who won the rest of the events.
 In 1996, he moved to touring car racing and was second in the Spanish Touring Car Championship in a BMW, before racing a Porsche in the FIA GT Championship.

 Chaves moved to the Portuguese Rally Championship in 1998, winning the title in 1999 and 2000, with his co-driver Sérgio Paiva, in a works-supported Toyota Corolla WRC.
 In 2001, he took the Spanish GT Championship title, in a Saleen S7-R co-driven by Miguel Ramos.
 He has also gone back to drive in the 24 Hours of Le Mans and the FIA GT Championship, for Graham Nash Motorsport.

 In 2005 and 2006, he returned to the Portuguese Rally Championship to drive a works Renault Clio S1600.

 Chaves has since retired from racing and in 2006 became driver coach to A1 Team Lebanon.
 In 2008 he took over managerial duties in A1 Team Portugal.
 He is also managing the career of his son David.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

+Complete British Formula 3000 Championship results

+(key) (Races in bold indicate pole position; races in italics indicate fastest lap.)